Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

-Consult the manual for each product in order to change the default configuration by referring to the [`HPE Cray EX System Software Getting Started Guide (S-8000) 22.06`](http://www.hpe.com/support/ex-gsg-042120221040) on the `HPE Customer Support Center`.
+Consult the manual for each product in order to change the default configuration by referring to the [`HPE Cray EX System Software Getting Started Guide (S-8000) 22.06`](http://www.hpe.com/support/ex-gsg-042120221040) on the HPE Customer Support Center.
 Similar configuration values for disabling the role will be required in these product-specific configuration repositories.

 Modifying Ansible plays in a configuration repository will require a new commit